Andrew Daddo: Early life

-Daddo was born in Melbourne on 18 February 1967.
-He began his education at Mt Eliza Primary School and in year seven moved to Peninsula Grammar.
-After a short stint at the grammar school, the Daddo family moved away and continued his education at Millburn Junior High in New Jersey, USA.
-Returning to Australia, Daddo spent the last two and a half years of his schooling at Melbourne Grammar School.
-Daddo holds an Arts degree from Monash University.
+Daddo began his education at Mt Eliza Primary School and in year seven moved to Peninsula Grammar.
+After a short stint at the grammar school, the Daddo family moved away and he continued his education at Millburn Junior High in New Jersey, USA.
+Returning to Australia, he spent the last two and a half years of his schooling at Melbourne Grammar School.
+Daddo holds an Arts degree from Monash University. majoring in Politics and History.